BEFORE THE RACE:

 DURING THE RACE:

 - If it is a timed start, you will start on a specific minute.
-If your minute is 29 - you will start at 9:29.
+If your minute is 29 and the race start is 9am - you will start at 9:29.
 Get in line with the other racers and position yourself between 28 and 30 so you are in line and ready to go.
 Shut off your bike when you line up for your minute, when the green flag drops, start your bike and GO!
+(Some timed starts may be live engine, ask at the riders meeting)

 - When you arrive at a check, come to a complete stop so the course worker can safely mark your presence.
 Come and go in a slow and safe manner.
 Please don't roost your volunteers!